danieledurante/PredProbitGP/Tutorial.md

 y <- yTtl[1:n]
 ```

-Estimation of GP parameters
+Estimation of GP hyperparameters
 ================
-As discussed in the article, Gaussian processes are commonly indexed by a (generally low) number of unknown parameters **`α`**, which typically enter the covariance kernel function.
-A simple and practically feasible strategy to **estimate such parameters** is to **maximize the marginal likelihood via a grid search**.
+As discussed in the article, Gaussian processes are commonly indexed by a (generally low) number of unknown hyperparameters **`α`**, which typically enter the covariance kernel function.
+A simple and practically feasible strategy to **estimate such values** is to **maximize the marginal likelihood via a grid search**.
 As discussed in Section 2, this requires to evaluate cumulative distribution functions of multivariate Gaussian.
 Here, we address this goal by using both the proposed **tile-low-rank strategy** (`TLR`) and also an alternative solution relying on the **minimax-tilting method** (`TN`) by [Botev (2017)](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/rssb.12162).
 To accomplish this task, let us first **define the two functions for computing the GP marginal likelihood** at multiple **`α`** values, under the two methods.

 ``` r
 # TLR (leverages the `tlrmvnmvt` package)